sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 ## Overview
 Duration: 5

-This QuickStart introduces you to Sigma Secure embedding and demonstrates how to embed Sigma content in a external website.
+This QuickStart introduces you to Sigma `Secure` embedding and demonstrates how to leverage it, to embed Sigma content in a external website.

 This QuickStart assumes you have already taken the QuickStart [Embedding 1: Prerequisites,](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.

 Sigma supports embedding without any user security ([Public embedding](https://quickstarts.sigmacomputing.com/guide/embedding_2_public_embedding/index.html?index=..%2F..index#0)) and Secure embedding, which as the name implies, implements a robust security framework.

-**Secure** embedding is by far the most popular method Sigma customer use, as it works the Parent application’s authentication, to pass user-level permissions and more.
+Secure embedding is by far the most popular method Sigma customer use, as it works the Parent application’s authentication, to pass user-level permissions and more at runtime.

 With this method, each user is treated as an individual, with an account type and team permissions.
 We will refer to these individuals as `embed users`.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Since Sigma leverages a customers existing authentication method, we do not require to also manually add "embed users" to Sigma's management portal.

 "Embed users" are added automatically (if they have never used any embedded Sigma content before) to Sigma at runtime.

-In this way, administrative overhead is reduced but Sigma is still able to log embed user activity, when using embedded content.
+In this way, administrative overhead is reduced (for user management) but Sigma is still able to log embed user activity, when using embedded content.
 </aside>

 This method supports passing of optional and customer-defined parameters to implement additional functionality like row-level security (RLS) at the team and user level.

 It also allow embed users to save and edit their own versions of embedded workbook.

 Having so much flexibility means that customers can create different "experiences" for customers they support.

 For example, you may want to allow everyone using your custom portal as a viewer.
-Some of your customers may want more, and Sigma allows you to easily create "tiers" of functionality that you may opt to charge a premium for.
+Some of your customers may want more, and Sigma allows you to easily create "tiers" of functionality that you may decide to charge a premium for.

 Here is a simple example of tiered offerings, using functionality that is built into Sigma: